Linstancy/Traffic-Sign-Classifier/README.md

 | 0.0001     		| Priority road   									|
 | 0.0001				| Bicycles crossing											|

-For the third image, the top five soft max probabilities were
+For the "No Entry" image, the top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|